Sim2Val: Leveraging Correlation Across Test Platforms for Variance-Reduced Metric Estimation: Sim2Val Method

+where $\coeff \in \mathbb{R}^\surrogatedim$ is a hyperparameter.
 This estimator has lower variance than the simple Monte-Carlo estimator when $\surrogate$ is correlated with $\metric$, and the degree of variance reduction depends on the degree of correlation and the number of additional surrogate only samples $\nsurrogate$.

 \begin{theorem}[Optimal Variance of $\hat{\mu}_\mathrm{CV}$] Let $F$ and $\surrogate$ be as defined in Section~\ref{subsec:problem-setup}.
 Let $\hat{\mu}_{\mathrm{CV}}$ be as defined in \eqref{eq:cv-estimator}.
 Then, if $\coeff$ is chosen as $\coeff_{\rm opt}$, defined as: